Forestry and Land Scotland will allow the placing of geocaches on the National Forest Estate, subject to the following conditions:

 No application is required to place a cache or to practice geocaching as an informal activity.

 However, geocaching events require written permission and will be subject to the standard recreation permission and charging process.
-Contact the relevant Forest District office to apply.
+Contact the relevant Forest Region Office to apply.

 Do you have any feedback about this agreement?
 Click here to submit feedback to the committee.